-The Full Legal Name of the Organization, Doing Business As Names (Trade Name or Trading As Name) may also be included in the Qualified Certificate.
-GlobalSign will verify that the Organization has registered the use of the assumed name with the appropriate government agency for such filings in the jurisdiction of its Place of Business, and that such filing continues to be valid.
+The Full Legal Name of the Organization, doing business as names (Trade Name or Trading As Name) may also be included in the Qualified Certificate.
+GlobalSign will verify that the Organization has registered the use of any included doing business as name with the appropriate government agency for such filings in the jurisdiction of its Place of Business, and that such filing continues to be valid.